idcrook/idcrook.github.io/_posts/2015-3-29-Introducing-React-Native.md

 ## How can I try this?

 You need to be on a Mac with Xcode.
 [My seven year old Mac](https://support.apple.com/kb/SP4?locale=en_US) was running Yosemite 10.10.3 beta with Xcode 6.2.

- - you'll need to install `node` and `watchman` for react-native. you'll want to use [Homebrew](http://brew.sh/).
+You'll need to install `node` and `watchman` for react-native.
+You'll want to use [Homebrew](http://brew.sh/).
 The tutorial mentions this.

+Some other gotchas I encountered:

  - my react packager would encounter an error and need to be restarted every time I made a local git commit
  - I was able to get geolocation to work in the simulator after closing Xcode and the iOS simulator and relaunching everything.
 It was throwing an error before this.

 I used the tutorial and its zipfile to get started, but that was even before I had checked [the docs](http://facebook.github.io/react-native/docs/getting-started.html#content), which also cover this.

-### Where is your copy?
+### Where is a copy of the completed code?

 I uploaded my code at [@dpcrook/propertyfinder-introduction-to-react-native](https://github.com/dpcrook/propertyfinder-introduction-to-react-native) on github.